OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 If you do not have Internet coverage in your location, you could use a device like a `FONA` to reach out to a cell-phone network.
 The FONA requires a SIM Card.

+> Important: Make sure you've disabled the Serial Console interface in `raspi-config`.
+The FONA requires access to the Serial port.

+> If the network led (red) is not blinking, you might have to hold down the FONA's reset button for ~2 seconds.

 ![With a FONA](./battery-fona.png "With a FONA")

 ##### Pros